benplummer/calendarful/README.md

 			    ->populate($eventsRegistry, new \DateTime('2014-04-01'), new \DateTime('2014-04-30'));
 ```

-We can see that the three default package recurrence types were injected into the Recurrence Factory and passed to the Calendar.
+We can see that the three default package recurrence types were injected into the `RecurrenceFactory` and passed to the `Calendar`.

 In order for occurrences to be generated, the `getRecurrenceType()` return value for a recurring event should match up to the first parameter
-value from where Recurrence Types are added to the Recurrence Factory e.g. 'daily', 'weekly' or 'monthly' above.
+value from where Recurrence Types are added to the `RecurrenceFactory` e.g. 'daily', 'weekly' or 'monthly' above.

-When occurrences are generated, they will be a clone of their parent aside from updates on their dates and recurrence related properties.
+When occurrences are generated, they will be a clone of their parent aside from updates to their date and recurrence related properties.

-### Overriding Occurrences
+#### Overriding Occurrences

 If you are using this package for its recurrence functionality, it is likely you will want to override an occurrence at some point.